Ron Rivera

-Ronald Eugene Rivera (born January 7, 1962), nicknamed "Riverboat Ron", is an American football head coach for the Washington Commanders of the National Football League (NFL).
-He attended the University of California, Berkeley in the early 1980s, where he was recognized as an All-American linebacker for the Golden Bears.
-Following graduation, he was drafted by the Chicago Bears in the second round of the 1984 NFL Draft and played nine seasons with them, including as a member of the 1985 team that won Super Bowl XX.
+Ronald Eugene Rivera (born January 7, 1962) is an American professional football executive and former linebacker and coach who is the general manager for the University of California-Berkeley, his alma mater.
+He played nine seasons in the National Football League (NFL) for the Chicago Bears and was a member of their 1985 team that won Super Bowl XX.
+Rivera later served as the head coach of the NFL's Carolina Panthers and Washington Football Team / Commanders, earning two NFL Coach of the Year awards with the former.

-Rivera's coaching career began in 1997 when he served as a quality control coach for the Bears.
+Rivera played college football for the Golden Bears, earning consensus All-American honors in 1983.
+He was selected by the Chicago Bears in the second round of the 1984 NFL draft.
+Rivera began his coaching career in 1997, serving as the defensive quality control coach for the Bears.
 He joined the Philadelphia Eagles as a linebackers coach two years later before rejoining the Bears as their defensive coordinator in 2004.
-The following year, he was named Assistant Coach of the Year by the PFWA and helped coach linebacker Brian Urlacher into being named Defensive Player of the Year.
-In 2006, the team made an appearance in Super Bowl XLI.
-Rivera also interviewed for a few head coaching vacancies around this time.
-In 2007, he joined the San Diego Chargers coaching linebackers before being promoted to defensive coordinator a year later.
+The following year, Rivera was named Assistant Coach of the Year by the PFWA and helped coach linebacker Brian Urlacher into being named Defensive Player of the Year.
+After the Bears made an appearance in Super Bowl XLI, he joined the San Diego Chargers as their linebackers coach in 2007 before being promoted to defensive coordinator a year later.

-After three years with the Chargers, Rivera was hired as head coach for the Carolina Panthers and would become their all-time leader in wins.
-He was also recognized as the NFL Coach of the Year in 2013 and 2015 and led the team to an appearance in Super Bowl 50.
-Rivera was fired midway through the 2019 season due to the teams new ownership wanting change and became Washington's head coach in 2020.
-He was diagnosed with squamous cell carcinoma that same year but was considered cancer free by early 2021.
-He is the only coach in NFL history to have led a team with a losing record to the playoffs more than once, doing so with Carolina in 2014 and Washington in 2020.
+After three years with the Chargers, Rivera was hired as head coach for the Carolina Panthers.
+He led them to an appearance in Super Bowl 50 and became their all-time leader in wins.
+Rivera was fired near the end of the 2019 season and became Washington's head coach in 2020.
+He was diagnosed with squamous cell carcinoma the same year but was considered cancer free by early 2021.
+Rivera is the only coach in NFL history to have led a team with a losing record to the playoffs more than once, doing so with Carolina in 2014 and Washington in 2020.
+He was fired by Washington after the 2023 season and worked as an analyst for NFL Live before rejoining the Golden Bears in an administrative role in 2025.

-Early years
+Early life

-Rivera was born in Fort Ord, California on January 7, 1962.
+Rivera was born on January 7, 1962, in Fort Ord, California.
 His father, Eugenio Rivera, was a Puerto Rican commissioned officer in the US Army stationed in California.
-There Eugenio met his future wife, Dolores, who is of Mexican descent.
-The family moved often due to his father's military service, with Rivera being educated in bases in Germany, Panama, and Washington, D.C.
-The family eventually settled in Marina, California, where he attended and played football at Seaside High School before graduating in 1980.
+There, Eugenio met his future wife, Dolores, who is of Mexican and Filipino descent.
+The family moved often due to Eugenio's military service, with Rivera being educated on bases in Germany, Panama, and Washington, D.C.
+The family eventually settled in Marina, California, where he played football at Seaside High School before graduating in 1980.